devkristie/portfolio/README.md

 - Responsive Design: Ensuring a responsive layout for optimal user experience on various devices.
 - Navigation Bar: Easy navigation for users to explore different sections of the website.
-- Portfolio Showcase: Displaying websites you've created to showcase your work and skills.
+- Portfolio Showcase: Displaying websites I've created to showcase my work and skills.
 - Profile Section: Personal touch with information about services, an image, and a quote to engage visitors.
-- Contact Form: Providing a convenient way for visitors to get in touch with you.
+- Contact Form: Providing a convenient way for visitors to get in touch with me.
 - Footer: Including navigation links for easy access to important pages and giving credit where it's due.
-These elements work together to create a cohesive and informative website that effectively showcases your services and portfolio.
-For more details on customizing and utilizing these features, please refer to the project's documentation.
+These elements work together to create a cohesive and informative website that effectively showcases my services and portfolio.

 **Functionality Explanation:**